Your first semester usually begins with General Education courses.

 Get to know your adviser.

-A few weeks into the semester, you will be assigned an academic advisor.
-Get to know your advisor early, specifically to seek help if you have questions or concerns about a course or an issue affecting your academic performance.
+A few weeks into the semester, you will be assigned an academic adviser.
+Meet with your adviser early, specifically to seek help if you have questions or concerns about a course or an issue affecting your academic performance.

 The college has over 120 student organizations, as well as lectures, plays, musical performances and art exhibits available on a regular basis.
 You might also want to consider undertaking a community service project, such as those offered through the college's AmeriCorps program.
 In short, take advantage of all New Paltz has to offer you!